- The Lord’s Prayer

 We all have a darker side to our bright side which we tend to overlook.
 We are asking God to lighten up our path so that we can listen to our visceral sense and distinguish what is right and what is not.

-With the deliverance from the evils that tends to overpower love and humanity, the Church also highlights the essence of the precious gift of serenity and the grace of perseverance in anticipation of Christ’s return.
+With the deliverance from the evils that tend to overpower love and humanity, the Church also highlights the essence of the precious gift of serenity and the grace of perseverance in anticipation of Christ’s return.

 For thine is the kingdom, and the power, and the glory, forever.
 Amen